Highlights of Canada's Arctic and Northern Policy Framework

 Key milestones in the co-development of the framework

-- March 2019: The 2019 federal budget includes over $700 million in new and dedicated funding to support the framework
+- Budget 2019: the 2019 federal budget included over $700 million in new and dedicated funding to support the framework